hbctraining/publication_perfect/lessons/boxplot_application_of_basic_plotting.md

                              by = "samples")
 ```

 Now we should be ready to create our boxplot.
-Make sure we have all information for normalized counts and cell types in a single column before we proceed:
+Let's make sure we have all information for normalized counts and sample groups (`group`) in a single column before we proceed:

 ```r
 View(expression_plot)